 Maybe you’ve heard of green travel tips before and thought it applies exclusively to jungle safaris and hiking up mountaintops.
 But that’s not the case at all, because you can still do your part even if you’re sightseeing in the city.
 All you need to do is make the effort to stay in environment friendly hotels as well as taking certain steps when you’re out traveling by foot or renting a vehicle.

-How to Green Travel Tips to Travel Green
+Green Travel Tips to Travel Green

 Here are tips to get you started on being a more eco-friendly traveler and going green.